 Now, Subhi is working at ORAM – the same organization he reached out to when he was in Turkey.

-Subhi has had an remarkably smooth transition into the United States.
-Some help came from the government – when they first arrive, refugees get a small stipend, food stamps and health care.
-And like almost everybody in the refugee program, Subhi’s on track to eventually get a green card, and US citizenship.
-But what sets his case apart is the bond he made with Fred, and the local gay community.
+Subhi has had a remarkably smooth transition into the United States.
+Some help came from the government – when they first arrive, refugees get a small stipend, food stamps, and health care.
+And like almost everybody in the refugee program, Subhi’s on track to eventually get a green card and US citizenship.
+But what sets his case apart is the bond he made with Fred and the local gay community.